kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/index.md

 From a usage point of view, C SDK consists of following parts.

-- **SDK core** - part responsible for starting an application main loop and execution control of the SDK itself.
+- **SDK core** -- part responsible for starting an application main loop and execution control of the SDK itself.
 You may check the corresponding API in the `kaa/platform/kaa_client.h` directory.

-- **Build system** - written using CMake, it allows to generate and customize project files without the necessity of creating build infrastructure for every compiler or IDE used.
+- **Build system** -- written using CMake, it allows to generate and customize project files without the necessity of creating build infrastructure for every compiler or IDE used.
 To get more familiar with CMake, refer to [the official documentation](https://cmake.org/).

-- **Extensions** - application-level modules shipped within SDK; [implement set of Kaa features]({{root_url}}/Programming-guide/Key-platform-features/).
+- **Extensions** -- application-level modules shipped within SDK; implement [the set of Kaa features]({{root_url}}/Programming-guide/Key-platform-features/).
 Extensions are exposed to the user in a form of headers that one can find in `src/extensions` directory.

 # Target support and portability